reimf/keuzevak-hoe-werkt-ai/readme.md

 5. Language model?
 6. The truth is in the data
    1. Different models (Artificial Neural Networks, Recurrent Neural Networks, Support Vector Machines, etc)
-      1. It all depends on the data
-      2. Lots of fiddling (size, architecture, choice of training algorithm, etc)
+      1. Lots of fiddling (size, architecture, choice of training algorithm, etc)
-      3. No explanation for a prediction
+      2. No explanation for a prediction
-   2. Different models lead to the same results
+      3. Different models lead to the same results
-   3. Is the data representative of real-world situations?
+      4. It all depends on the data
-   4. What is the quality of the data?
+   2. The quality of the data
       1. Bias and Discrimination
       2. Transparency, Accountability
       3. Creativity and Ownership